 Of course, the problem with numbers is they don’t do justice to the human story behind these decisions.
 Every denial is emotionally taxing and draining on those who have been denied.
 It’s not easy to fight Uncle Sam; it’s daunting and scary.
 It’s also, often difficult to pursue a claim that can take years to finish.

-These reasons are all predicated on you bringing in help that is experienced and successful.
+These reasons are all predicated on you bringing in the help that is experienced and successful.
 This help means retaining an excellent Social Security Disability law firm.
 Help that both drastically improves your chances of success at each stage and ensures your claim stays alive as long as possible.